dr-guangtou/jianbing/README.md

 ----

-- Code, Jupyter Notebooks, and Data for reproducing the results for: "The Outer Stellar Mass of Massive Galaxies: A Simple Tracer of HaloMass with Scatter Comparable to Richness and Reduced ProjectionEffects" (Huang et al. in prep).
+- Code, Jupyter Notebooks, and Data for reproducing the results for: "The Outer Stellar Mass of Massive Galaxies: A Simple Tracer of Halo Mass with Scatter Comparable to Richness and Reduced ProjectionEffects" (Huang et al. in prep).

 - Raw data can be found on Zenodo: (link will be updated)